Legal Definitions in Relation to Drunk Driving Homicides

 According to the law, the state has the obligation to prove beyond reasonable doubt that the main cause of the accident was intoxication.

-So what does a great defense to such a charge look like?
+So what does a great defense to such a charge in Houston look like?
 Well, it needs a comprehensive investigation into not only whether the individual is intoxicated but also how an accident occurred.

 Jail Sentencing for Intoxication Manslaughter in Texas

 In Texas, Intoxication Manslaughter is a 2nd degree felony.
 It carries a potential punishment of 2 – 20 years in prison and a fine of up to $10,000.
 Where this offense is somewhat different in terms of punishment other kinds of homicide, its punishment can be more severe if the victims are many.
 For instance, if an individual is convicted and sentenced to fifteen years on every case, the law usually permits a judge to ‘’stack’’ or cumulate the punishments so that the defendant ends up with a thirty year prison sentence (15 + 15).
 Similarly, if only one individual is killed and another one gets seriously injured, it results to an Intoxication Assault charge.
 The punishments for both of these charges can equally be accumulated together to surpass the normal 20 year maximum on a 2nd degree felony.

 Just like with the other vehicular homicide offenses, prosecutors of Intoxication Manslaughter tend to often allege that the truck or car an individual was driving was an extremely ‘’deadly weapon.’’
 In doing so, if you’re convicted and sent to prison, you’ll spend more time therein prior to qualifying for parole.
 The judge is prohibited from granting an individual probation.

 Intoxication vs. Vehicular Manslaughter – Is there a difference?